by Cecilia Bicca

-In addition to the Notary Public will option, a potentially safer alternative has become more popular in the UAE among non-Muslims expatriates since May 2015: the DIFC Wills and Probate Registry (DIFC WPR).
+In addition to the Dubai Courts Registry option, a significant alternative is very popular in the UAE among non-Muslims expatriates: the DIFC Wills and Probate Registry (DIFC Registry).

-From a practical standpoint, it is worth noting that the DIFC WPR will is executed only in English and, in case of death of testator, it is enforced by DIFC Courts through a well defined effective probate procedure.
-In other words, it simply eliminates the possibility of application of Sharia law in non-Muslims probates.
+From a practical standpoint, it is worth noting that the DIFC Registry’s will is executed only in English and, in case of death of testator, it is enforced by DIFC Courts, hence eliminating the possibility of application of Sharia law in non-Muslim individual’s probates.

 Children guardianship of Non-Muslims

-A. Distribution of Piero’s UAE assets if he passes away and leaves a DIFC WPR will
+The distribution of Piero’s UAE assets if he passes away may have different scenarios, as follows:

-In such case, his inheritance would be governed by the DIFC law which secure testamentary freedom, and all his Dubai assets – including his share in the real estate property – would be distributed as stated in his will,.
+His inheritance would be governed by the DIFC law which secures testamentary freedom, and all his Dubai assets – including his share in the real estate property – would be distributed as stated in his will.
 His minor children’s guardianship would be vested in his wife, as also stated in his will.
 The respective probate procedure would be conducted in the DIFC Courts.

-In the event that Piero passes away without leaving a valid will, his inheritance would be governed in accordance with Sharia law, subject to the Sharia scholar’s opinion and final decision of a Dubai Court’s judge.
-The heirs’ participation in the succession of Piero would likely be the following:
+His inheritance would likely be governed in accordance with Sharia law.
+The heirs’ participation in the succession of Piero could be the following:

 - Wife: 12.5%